CodeDzz/electronDev/README.md

 # electronDev
-Electron app that can be auto updated
+an Electron.js app that can be auto updated